-- 7.1 It is not our (South Durham Gymnastics') role to investigate where it is suspected that a child or an adult at risk may be experiencing abuse or neglect, but it is our role to refer and share information where appropriate, with the relevant statutory authority. - 7.2 If an individual is at immediate risk of significant harm a referral should be made without delay to the Local Authority Social Services, or to the Police who are responsible for the investigation of suspected criminal offences. - 7.3 Reporting the matter should not be delayed by attempts to obtain more information or to contact the designated Regional Welfare Officer and/or British Gymnastics.
-Wherever possible, referrals made by telephone should be followed up with a copy of the incident report form at Appendix 10 within 48 hours. - 7.4 Whoever makes the referral must ensure that the name and contact details of the person to whom the referral was made are provided to British Gymnastics, together with the details of the referral without delay. - 7.5 In the event that there is any uncertainty as to whether a referral is appropriate the NSPCC 24-hour helpline can provide guidance for concerns about children or Adult or Children's Social Care 0808 800 5000. - 7.6 There are some specific considerations and differences in reporting arrangements for concerns dependent on whether they relate to a child or an adult and whether the adult falls within the statutory definition of an adult at risk.
-These are detailed in the Procedures sections of this policy document. - 7.7 If an allegation is made about a South Durham Gymnastics member, employee, official or anyone else covered under the scope of this policy, the matter must be reported to the Club Welfare Officer and British Gymnastics.

-Part 1 sets out the reporting guideline that applies to any concerns that relates to a child or children; Part 2 sets out the reporting guideline that applies to any concerns about an adult(s) at risk; and Part 3 sets out the reporting guidelines that applies to concerns about South Durham Gymnastics / British Gymnastics Squad members who are adults.
-In the case of squad members who are children, the reporting procedures for children apply.
+- 7.1 It is not our (South Durham Gymnastics') role to investigate where it is suspected that a child or an adult at risk may be experiencing abuse or neglect, but it is our role to refer and share information where appropriate, with the relevant statutory authority. - 7.2 If an individual is at immediate risk of significant harm a referral should be made without delay to the Local Authority Social Services, or to the Police who are responsible for the investigation of suspected criminal offences. - 7.3 Reporting the matter should not be delayed by attempts to obtain more information.
+Wherever possible, referrals made by telephone should be followed up with a copy of the incident report form at Appendix 10 within 48 hours. - 7.4 In the event that there is any uncertainty as to whether a referral is appropriate the NSPCC 24-hour helpline can provide guidance for concerns about children or Adult or Children's Social Care 0808 800 5000. - 7.5 There are some specific considerations and differences in reporting arrangements for concerns dependent on whether they relate to a child or an adult and whether the adult falls within the statutory definition of an adult at risk.
+These are detailed in the Procedures sections of this policy document. - 7.6 If an allegation is made about a South Durham Gymnastics member, employee, official or anyone else covered under the scope of this policy, the matter must be reported to the Club Welfare Officer. - Part 1 sets out the reporting guideline that applies to any concerns that relates to a child or children; Part 2 sets out the reporting guideline that applies to any concerns about an adult(s) at risk; and